HMojadidi/DMV_Airport_Analysis-/README.md

 ## Data Source:

 We worked with a couple websites to pull data for our project.
 The United States Department of Transportation provided statistics on avaiation data that we filtered through to grab specific inputs for our analysis.
-The National Oceanic and Atomspheric Administration provided daily weather summaries used in our analysis as well, as it coincideds with delays.
+The National Oceanic and Atomspheric Administration provided daily weather summaries used in our analysis as well, as it coincides with delays.

 [Bureau of Transportation Statistics (BTS)](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr)